Intrinsic safety: Operating and design principles

 The primary concept behind intrinsic safety is the restriction of available electrical and thermal energy in the system so that ignition of a hazardous atmosphere (explosive gas or dust) cannot occur.
 This is achieved by ensuring that only low voltages and currents enter the hazardous area, and that no significant energy storage is possible.

 One of the most common methods for protection is to limit electric current by using series resistors (using types of resistors that always fail open); and limit the voltage with multiple zener diodes.
 In zener barriers dangerous incoming potentials are grounded, with galvanic isolation barriers there is no direct connection between the safe- and hazardous-area circuits by interposing a layer of insulation between the two.
 Certification standards for intrinsic safety designs (mainly IEC 60079-11 but since 2015 also IEC TS 60079-39) generally require that the barrier do not exceed approved levels of voltage and current with specified damage to limiting components.

 Equipment or instrumentation for use in a hazardous area will be designed to operate with low voltage and current, and will be designed without any large capacitors or inductors that could discharge in a spark.
 The instrument will be connected, using approved wiring methods, back to a control panel in a non-hazardous area that contains safety barriers.
-The safety barriers ensure that, in normal operation, and with the application of faults according to the Equipment Protection Level, EPL, also if accidental contact occurs between the instrument circuit and other power sources, no more than the approved voltage and current enters the hazardous area.
+The safety barriers ensure that, in normal operation, and with the application of faults according to the equipment protection level (EPL), even if accidental contact occurs between the instrument circuit and other power sources, no more than the approved voltage and current enters the hazardous area.

 For example, during marine transfer operations when flammable products are transferred between the marine terminal and tanker ships or barges, two-way radio communication needs to be constantly maintained in case the transfer needs to stop for unforeseen reasons such as a spill.
 The United States Coast Guard requires that the two way radio must be certified as intrinsically safe.

 Another example is intrinsically safe or explosion-proof mobile phones used in explosive atmospheres, such as refineries.
 Intrinsically safe mobile phones must meet special battery design criteria in order to achieve UL, ATEX directive, or IECEx certification for use in explosive atmospheres.

 Only properly designed battery-operated, self-contained devices can be intrinsically safe by themselves.
 Other field devices and wiring are intrinsically safe only when employed in a properly designed IS system.
-Such systems shall be designed and documented according to the standard IEC 60079-25 Intrinsically safe electrical systems, installed according to IEC 60079-14 and inspected and maintained according to IEC 60079-17.
+Requirements for intrinsically safe electrical systems are given in the IEC 60079 series of standards.